 - Take a short break for 5 minutes

 Here’s an online Pomodoro Timer you can use for your study sessions!

-Don’t stick to specific subjects on specific days
+Make sure you don’t stick to specific subjects on specific days!

 If you try and specify subjects on certain days, it’s likely that you’ll quickly find that your schedule for homework and assessments gets in the way of actually sticking to your schedule!

 It’s instead more important to first get into a regular habit of studying each day with your HSC study plan – regardless of what subject you’re actually studying.

 This way you can be flexible to homework and assessment needs but know that you’ve got a solid study habit.
 We’ll cover what you actually do in these study period in Step 7!

 - Identify a time in your evening where you will not have extra-curricular activities (e.g. soccer), and you won’t be disturbed by your family or friends (e.g. after dinner)